Is the Simplified Regime Still Efficient for You?

 • consistent real costs

-• subcontractors or staff
+• subcontractors or employees

-• meaningful running costs
+• significant running costs

-• a need for better reporting
+• a need for more detailed reporting

-Option 2) Consider incorporation
+Option 2 — Consider incorporation

-Not always the best move — but worth reviewing when:
+Not always optimal, but worth reviewing when:

 • profits are high

-• you want to reinvest
+• you plan to reinvest

-• you need liability structure
+• you require liability protection

-• you want more planning flexibility
+• you want greater planning flexibility

-Again, this should be a numerical review.
+Again, This decision should be based on a numerical analysis.

 Final Thoughts